Dosage form: oral or rectal solution

 Since Lactulose solution contains galactose (less than 1.6 g/15 mL) and lactose (less than 1.2 g/15 mL) it should be used with caution in diabetics.

 Results of preliminary studies in humans and rats suggest that non-absorbable antacids given concurrently with Lactulose may inhibit the desired Lactulose-induced drop in colonic pH.
-Therefore, a possible lack of desired effect of treatment should be taken into consideration before such drugs are given concomitantly with Lactulose solution.
+Therefore, possible lack of desired effect of treatment should be taken into consideration before such drugs are given concomitantly with Lactulose.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 There are no known human data on long-term potential for carcinogenicity, or impairment of fertility.
 There are no known animal data on long-term potential for mutagenicity.